kiwitcms/Kiwi/docs/source/configuration.rst

 .. note::

-    Information how to override the default settings and Docker image are available at `<https://github.com/MrSenko/kiwi-docker>`_!
+    Additional information how to override the default settings and Docker image is available at `<https://github.com/MrSenko/kiwi-docker>`_!